snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 <img src="/images/aws_vpc.svg" alt="VPC Overview" title="AWS VPC" />

-In my example project I have created a subfolder called `terraform` where all the infracstructure code can be found.
+In my example project I have created a subfolder called `terraform` where all the infrastructure code can be found.
 First of all we load the AWS Provider.
 This is done in the `main.tf`:

 ```HCL